cattermelon-xyz/digitalgarden/src/site/notes/about.md

 We are complements to a group of software like [[Snapshot, Tally, Gnosis Safe,  Realms and Squads\|Snapshot, Tally, Gnosis Safe,  Realms and Squads]] [[Trello and Jira\|Trello and Jira]], but we understand the [[nature of an organisation\|nature of an organisation]] and build workflow instead of the single checkpoint.

 This is an overview of [[customers and value proposition\|customers and value proposition]] and discussion on who love to use SyncVote [[new vs old, who would love SyncVote?\|new vs old, who would love SyncVote?]]
+What Trello, Jira or any other collaboration is doing it wrong? read [[what collaboration tools are doing wrong?\|what collaboration tools are doing wrong?]]

 A side note: I am heavily influenced by the series American Gods.
 Version 1